 Load balancing PaperCut print servers

-This is a straightforward process, and is covered in the section Configuring Microsoft Print Servers using PaperCut for Load Balancing starting on page 10.
-It is also possible to load balance a PaperCut secondary print server using Layer 7 SNAT Mode.
-This mode might be preferable if making changes to the print servers is not possible, although some Windows Registry keys need to be added on the servers.
+This is a straightforward process, and is covered in our deployment guide below (see section 2 of the appendix ‘DR Mode Server Configuration’, page 33).
+It is also possible to load balance a PaperCut secondary print server using Layer 4 SNAT Mode.
+This mode might be preferable if making changes to the real print servers is not possible, although some Windows Registry keys need to be added.

-Due to the increased amount of information at layer 7, performance is not as great as at layer 4.
-Also note that load balanced connections at layer 7 are not source IP transparent, i.e. the print servers will see all client connections originating from the load balancer’s IP address.
-This is not usually an issue when load balancing print servers but should still be considered.
+Please note that load balanced connections using layer 4 SNAT mode are not source IP transparent, which is not usually an issue when load balancing print servers but should still be considered.

-The load balancer can be deployed as a single unit, although we recommend a clustered pair for resilience and high availability.
-Details on configuring a clustered pair can be found on page 23 of our deployment guide, below.
+Details on configuring a clustered pair can be found on page 30 of our deployment guide, below.